-Having completed a degree and Masters in the field of English Literature, Fiona converted to law after a period of studying whilst working full time in a busy solicitors’ practice in Cardiff.
+Having obtained a First Class degree and Masters in the field of English Literature, Fiona converted to law after a period of studying whilst working full time in a busy solicitors’ practice in Cardiff.
 Fiona was called to the Bar in 2009 and moved across the country to take up pupillage that same year.
-She was offered tenancy at East Anglian Chambers upon completion of pupillage and after a number of years there moved to join chambers at 2-3 Hind Court.
-Fiona now practices from Six Pump Court Chambers.
+She was offered tenancy at East Anglian Chambers immediately upon completion of pupillage and after a number of years there moved to join chambers at 2-3 Hind Court.
+Fiona joined Six Pump Court Chambers in 2018.

 Fiona Williams is qualified to accept direct instructions from members of the public under the Public Access Scheme.